JamesWebDev/JamesWebDev/WebPackTutorial/README.md

 [commons-chunk-plugin documentation](https://webpack.js.org/plugins/commons-chunk-plugin/)

 This is going to allow us to move all the code shared by our entry points into a separate shared bundle.
 The module.context you see in the function is the absolute path to the folder of each file.
-The function specified for the minChunks property tests if the file is under the shared folder.
-When the function return true it moves the module into the shared bundle.
+The function specified in the minChunks property tests if the file is under the shared folder.
+When the function returns true it moves the module into the shared bundle.

-* Try running "webpack --config=webpack.example5.js" and look at the output in the dist folder.
+- Try running "webpack --config=webpack.example5.js" and look at the output in the dist folder.

-* Also take note of the entry points in our webpack config.
+- Also take note of the entry points in our webpack config.

 ```js
 //...